fetus-hina/stat.ink/doc/api-2/post-salmon.md

 `uuid`
 ------

-Client application should specify a UUID to detect duplicated "work".
+Client application should specify a UUID to detect duplicated "job".

 - SplatNet 2-based Application